Updated: March 29, 2023

 Program Safety Requirements

 Based on available supply, we will be able to provide free rapid tests.
-As of March 1, 2022, all programs require proof of a negative COVID-19 test result prior to participation.
 Further details will be provided during enrollment & orientation for each program based on RCRC’s community health guidelines and available regional data.

-Masks are required to be worn at all times by participants, volunteers, Teaching Artists, and staff.
+Masks will continue to be required in large groups (assemblies, larger workshops, Showcases, etc.).
+They will be optional in small group settings (instrument instruction, band practice, etc.), with groups establishing their own norms around masking.
 We strongly recommend K95/KN95 type masks (RCRC will have them available as needed).
 Double masking is also acceptable.
 Masks may be taken off for food and water breaks.
-We will do our best to schedule outdoor breaks, during which time masks may be taken off.

-Before attending a Rain City Rock Camp program or event, participants must review a comprehensive COVID-19 symptom self-check and confirm the following:
+Before attending a Rain City Rock Camp program or event, participants are encouraged to review a comprehensive COVID-19 symptom self-check and confirm the following:

 - Whether in the last 10 days you have been in close contact with someone who has COVID-19.
 The CDC defines close contact as: